Want to know how to screen record on Windows? Want your record audio while capturing your entire screen too?

-1. Use Vidyard for Easy Free Screen Recording on Windows
+1. Use Loom for Easy Free Screen Recording on Windows

-In my opinion, Vidyard is the best way to record your screen on Windows with sound.
+In my opinion, Loom is the best way to record your screen on Windows with sound.

-Vidyard makes it super easy to record your screen and quickly create videos that you can share with students, colleagues, clients, employees, or whoever else you want to share them with.
+Loom is a free screen recorder makes it super easy to capture your screen and quickly create videos that you can share with students, colleagues, clients, employees, or whoever else you want to share them with.

-This free screen recording tool is a browser extension that works with Chrome and Edge, and there’s also a Windows desktop app.
+This free screen recording tool is a browser extension, and there’s also a Windows desktop app.
 Mac options are available as well, but since this article is focused on how to screen record on Windows, we’ll leave that aside for now.

 Recording your screen with sound in Windows is literally done with the click of a button.
 It couldn’t possibly be easier.

-- Unlimited screen recording and webcam recording up to 1 hour in length
+- Unlimited computer screen recording and webcam recording up to 1 hour in length

 - Add voice overs and speaker bubbles to your screen recordings